plblum/jivs/docs/Learning_Jivs/Server_Pages/Server_pages_workflow_round_trip.md

 It may regenerate the same editors unchanged, or it may change the form.
 For example, selecting an account type might cause the server to add business-specific editors, remove personal-account editors, or revise a value that no longer applies.

-> Configure the `ValueHostsManager` through Rules with every field that may appear.
+> Configure the `ValueHostsManager` through ValueHost Rules with every field that may appear.
 During reconciliation, a `FieldValueHost` is enabled when its editor appears in the regenerated page and disabled when its editor is absent.

 When generating the returned page, the server: